-The Supreme Court unanimously upheld a Wisconsin state statute that allowed for enhanced sentences for racially motivated crimes finding that because a racial motive can be more damaging to communities than crimes based on other motives, longer sentences can be justified.
-Todd Mitchell led an assault by a group of black youths on a white boy after stating he wanted to ‘move on some white people’.
-Mitchell was convicted of aggravated battery and given an enhanced sentence, pursuant to a Wisconsin Statute, because he had intentionally selected his victim on the basis of the boy’s race.
-Mitchell argued that the statute violated his First Amendment rights by punishing his thought, that it was too broad and would have a chilling effect on speech.
-The Court rejected his argument, finding that the Wisconsin statute was in line with established anti-discrimination laws, was suitably narrow, and only related to the sentencing of his criminal act and therefore did not violate Mitchell’s First Amendment rights.
-The Court reasoned that enhanced sentences are lawful because they punish the perpetrator for the criminal activity which damaged the victim communities rather than the discriminatory thoughts that motivated them.
+The Supreme Court unanimously upheld a conviction under a Wisconsin statute that allowed for enhanced sentences for racially motivated crimes.
+After leading an assault by black youths on a white boy after stating that he wanted to “move on some white people,” Todd Mitchell was convicted of aggravated battery and given an enhanced sentence for intentionally selecting the victim because of his race; Mitchell appealed the sentence, arguing that the statute punished his freedom of thought guaranteed by the First Amendment.
+The Court rejected this argument, finding that the statute was sufficiently narrow as it only affected sentencing of an already-criminal act and that enhanced sentences are lawful because they punish the perpetrator for criminal activity that is harmful to victim communities rather than the discriminatory thoughts that motivate that activity.

 The Respondent Todd Mitchell was convicted of aggravated battery after he and a group intentionally singled out a white boy, beat him severely, and stole his tennis shoes.
 Aggravated battery under Wisconsin law normally carries a maximum sentence of two years but because Mitchell intentionally selected his victim based on his race this maximum sentence was increased to seven years.
 The Circuit Court sentenced Mitchell to four years imprisonment.